 Women using dietary supplements alone had the highest perceived quality of life.
-Women using a combination of HRT and dietary supplements had highest overall feeling of control over menopausal symptoms.
+When using a combination of HRT and dietary supplements a ad highest overall feeling of control over menopausal symptoms.

 Women using dietary supplements alone tended to be dissatisfied with the menopause counseling they received from their primary care provider.